Materialized Views

 - Resource limits - Memory and timeout constraints prevent runaway queries

-- Function allowlist - Only approved functions are permitted
+- Type allowlist - Only approved DuckDB types are permitted

 Output Formats